yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Weyesers expertise with visialisations and interfaces is accompanied by Austrian company CastYourArt which is focused on consulting, production and online/offline distribution of audio and video material in which they present artists, exhibitions and collectors and take art out of the museum context.

-The public partners research institut with five Dutch museums attached Royal Tropical Institute and Europeana the network of european
+The public partners inviolved are the Royal Tropical Institute, a research institut with five Dutch museums attached  and Europeana, the network of european libraries, archives and other cultural institutions.
-As a public partner we got the Europeana network interested in working with us in this research field.

-So the Royal Tropical Institute would be a wonderful fit to complete this consortium.
+//We would love to initiate a collaboration between you and the private/public partners that allows Coding the Humanities researchers and students to explore new formats to make data and information related to museum collections accessible and experienceable.
+With regard to the private partners these explorations could involve the conception and development of visualizations in general terms, as video or audio and/or in form of interfaces.//

+//In a series of workshops the students/researchers should learn about the status quo of visualization within the museums context.
+Their humanities background then allows them to comprehend how to turn data into a narrative and thus develop perspectives on how address visitors in new ways.
+With their coding skills and the support of the private partner, the students will collectively conceptualize and develop software solutions for field but not limited to this field.//

 //Europeana would provide us with API access, advice and critique from an institutionalised repository, and participate in joint meetings and publications.
 In terms of budget we should make sure they get a travel budget (€2,000 per year?), and some time (for participation and contributions).
 We will need to check with Jill to see if that is ok and how much they need for time, but I would guess that about €10-15K per year would be more than enough.//

-//We would love to initiate a collaboration between you and the private/public partners that allows Coding the Humanities researchers and students to explore new formats to make data and information related to museum collections accessible and experienceable.
-With regard to the private partners these explorations could involve the conception and development of visualizations in general terms, as video or audio and/or in form of interfaces.//

-In a series of workshops the students/researchers should learn about the status quo of visualization within the museums context.
-Their humanities background then allows them to comprehend how to turn data into a narrative and thus develop perspectives on how address visitors in new ways.
-With their coding skills and the support of the private partner, the students will collectively conceptualize and develop software solutions for field but not limited to this field.

 Moreover, the consortium in this research field will be completed by a public partner, the Tropenmuseum Amsterdam, which will initiate projects that encourage students to work with the datasets related to their collection.
 In a series of workshops with the private and the public partner the students will learn about the status quo of visualization within the museums context.
 With their humanities background the students are predestined to comprehend how to turn data into a narrative and how to meet the demands of the visitor.
 With their coding skills and the support of the private partner, the students will collective conceptualize and develop software solutions for this field but not limited to this field.
 The outcome of this project will be accessible and free to use by other students, scholars, cultural institutions or civic movements.

 Visualization empowers the students to make the increasing number of large datasets productive for their research.
 The new perspectives gained also provide arguments and strategies for a larger audience ranging from museums to foundations to civic movements.

-##### 4.digital elites / inclusion**
+digital elites / Inclusion

 As Chinn and Fairly have shown in their cross country analysis on digital divide (Chinn and Fairly, 2004) there are not only dramatic geographic differences in accessibility to and user skills of ICT but also socio-economic and demographic gaps.
 There is a large group of children, woman, elderly and economically disadvantaged that are or face to be digitally excluded.